tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_reviews.md

 ### Barry Shanko
 	barry.shanko@starsolutions.com
 > Enjoyed your API documentation course as I was recently told we are adding API's to our next release of our software.
-What would be really helpful is to have the entire course available as a PDF, so it can be printed out without wasting so much papter on comments, links, etc. Thanks a lot.
+What would be really helpful is to have the entire course available as a PDF, so it can be printed out without wasting so much paper on comments, links, etc. Thanks a lot.
 (May 2017)

 --------